azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 #### Azure Portal

-The <a href="https://portal.azure.com/#create/Microsoft.Template" target="_new">Deploy a Custom Template</a> may also be used for submission.
+The <a href="https://portal.azure.com/#create/Microsoft.Template" target="_new">Deploy a Custom Template</a> screen may also be used for submission.
 It is part of the preview Templates service within the portal, which may be found in More Services area.
-This provides an area for templates to be stored within Azure, but this will be an area covered in more depth later.
+This provides an area for templates to be stored within Azure, but this is an area where the options are covered in more depth later.

 #### PowerShell

-The AzureRM PowerShell modules are commonly used for deploying into a resource group.
+The AzureRM PowerShell modules are more commonly used for deploying into a resource group.
 Here is a simple example:

  ```powershell
 $rg       = "myResourceGroup"